-In line with Article 23 of the Capital Requirements Directive (CRD), the assessment of acquisitions and increases of qualifying holdings includes an analysis of: (i) the reputation of the proposed acquirer; (ii) the reputation, knowledge, skills and experience of any member of the management body who will direct the business of the credit institution as a result of the proposed acquisition; (iii) the financial soundness of the proposed acquirer; (iv) the impact of the proposed acquisition on the target's ability to maintain compliance with all prudential requirements, including any potential impact on the possibility of exercising effective supervision in future; and (v) whether the proposed acquisition involves money laundering or terrorist financing or could increase the risk thereof.
+In line with Article 23 of the Capital Requirements Directive (CRD),1 the assessment of acquisitions and increases of qualifying holdings includes an analysis of: (i) the reputation of the proposed acquirer; (ii) the reputation, knowledge, skills and experience of any member of the management body who will direct the business of the credit institution as a result of the proposed acquisition; (iii) the financial soundness of the proposed acquirer; (iv) the impact of the proposed acquisition on the target's ability to maintain compliance with all prudential requirements, including any potential impact on the possibility of exercising effective supervision in future; and (v) whether the proposed acquisition involves money laundering or terrorist financing or could increase the risk thereof.
 The overarching goals of the analysis are to ensure ongoing sound and prudent management of the target credit institution and to reduce the risk that entities and shareholders circumvent banking regulation and supervision.

-Since 4 November 2014, the European Central Bank (ECB) has been exclusively competent to assess acquisitions and increases of qualifying holdings in all credit institutions established in the EU Member States participating in the Single Supervisory Mechanism (SSM), i.e., all countries in the euro area and, since 1 October 2020, Bulgaria, whose respective national competent authority (NCA) has entered into close cooperation with the ECB under Article 7 of the SSM Regulation.
-In Bulgaria this competence is exercised in close alignment with the NCA of the Member State of the target credit institution.
+Since 4 November 2014, the European Central Bank (ECB) has been exclusively competent to assess acquisitions and increases of qualifying holdings in all credit institutions established in the Member States participating in the Single Supervisory Mechanism (SSM); since 1 October 2020, the SSM also comprises Croatia and Bulgaria, as the respective national competent authorities (NCAs) have entered into close cooperation with the ECB under Article 7 of the SSM Regulation.2 In both cases, this competence is exercised in close alignment with the NCAs of the Member State of the target credit institution.